-Primary Care (£45 million 2022/23)
+Primary Care (£44 million 2023/24)

 Payments made to GPs for provision of services.
 The costs are largely dictated by the GPs' national terms & conditions of service from the GP contract.
-Aberdeen has 27 GP practices, providing general medical services to a population of 261,000 registered patients (Jan 2023).
+Aberdeen has 27 GP practices, providing general medical services to a population of 265,000 registered patients (Jan 2024).
 Whilst different contractual models operate across the city, all GP practices provide core general medical services together with a range of enhanced services.
 The above expenditure is drawn from the General Medical Services contract funding stream and represents the payments made to GP practices for the services provided to their registered list of patients.

-Set-Aside Notional Budget (£48 million 2022/23)
+Set-Aside Notional Budget (£53 million 2023/24)

 Budgets for large hospitals are managed by the Acute and Mental Health sectors of NHS Grampian.
-The IJBs have a notional budget representing the consumption of these services by residents.
-The IJBs are responsible for the strategic planning for these services as a result of the legislation which established the IJBs.
+The JBs have a notional budget representing the consumption of these services by residents.